zendframework/zf3-web/data/posts/2017-03-23-expressive-error-handling.md

 Last week, we blogged about [nested middleware pipelines](/blog/2017-03-15-nested-middleware-in-expressive.html).
 We'll use a similar technique here.

-Assuming we have already defined a factory for our `ListBooksRead` middleware, we have a few options.
-First, we could compose this error handler in a middleware pipeline within our routing configuration:
+Assuming we have already defined a factory for our `ListBooksRead` middleware (likely class `Acme\BooksRead\ListBooksReadFactory`, in `src/Acme/BooksRead/ListBooksReadFactory.php`), we have a few options.
+First, we could compose this error handler in a middleware pipeline within our routing
+configuration:

 ```php
 // In config/routes.php: